CiscoDevNet/intersight-powershell/docs/Initialize-IntersightChangelogItem.md

 ```

 ### -DateVersion
-The date version for the API contract changelog item in the format rfc3339 with no fraction seconds set.
-Note that there can be more than one item per DateVersion.
+Date version for the API contract changelog item in rfc3339 format, without fractional seconds.
+Note, multiple items can exist for a single DateVersion.
 Example: 2023-12-19T00:00:00Z .

 ```yaml
 Type: DateTime